jasper-zanjani/linux/docs/Desktop/gnome.md

 This was supposed to make application theming simple and portable.
 In GTK4 you can choose either a theming engine or CSS stylesheets.

-GNOME configurations and application settings are stored in **dconf** databases, key-based binary databases in GVDB format.
+GNOME configurations and application settings are stored in **dconf** databases, key-based binary databases optimized for reads in GVDB format (GVariant Database file).
 System database files are located in **/etc/dconf/db**.
 These settings are stored in a tree of **keys**, **children**, and **values** grouped under **schemas** in a way analogous to the Windows Registry.